top of page

 These raw zines are the antithesis of the luxury and glamour associated with the veteran Californian publisher and in many ways far more appropriate in design, scope and feel for Brodie and Smith’s uncompromising and unapologetically intimate personal odyssey.

-Published in numbered editions of one hundred copies per volume (the first two were signed by Brodie), Latopaper also took the decision to produce an unspecified number of emergency copies.
+Published in numbered editions of one hundred copies per volume (the first two were additionally signed by Brodie), Latopaper also took the decision to produce an unspecified number of emergency copies.
 Simply marked with an X these were meant to replace orders lost in transit and also to throw a lifeline to those caught off guard by the scramble to secure a copy.

 The diaristic feel and flow to Slack Trilogy means that the small format combination of annotated pictures, prose and ephemera have taken the epic scope of Brodie’s seminal book and pared it down to a quiet conversation, a series of reminiscences that speak of friendship, travel and the theatre of lives lived.

-The rebellious, carefree nature of their Hobo existence emanates from every page and more than that, a fond farewell to times and people that only come once in a lifetime.
+But more than that, a fond farewell to times and people that only come once in a lifetime.

 The Slack Trilogy is published by Latopaper.